 Keynote speaker - Joanne Molesky - Failing Agile at Scale

-Joanne Molesky will be joining us via video link, from British Columbia.
+Joanne Molesky joined us via video link, from British Columbia.
 She was a Principal Associate at ThoughtWorks, a global software delivery and consulting company.
 Joanne is currently a key member of their internal TechOps Management team, with responsibilities for IT Governance, Risk and Compliance.
 She has lead both the global Continuous Delivery and InfoSec teams at ThoughtWorks and is co-author (with Jez Humble and Barry O'Reilly) of the book Lean Enterprise, published by O'Reilly Books.

 Joanne’s passion is for finding ways to reduce risks related to software delivery and its use without compromising creativity, experimentation and learning.
 Over the course of her many years of work experience in both IT and Healthcare, there is one important thing she has learned: "Things change, get over it and to learn to adapt."